qcunada/Capstone/README.md

 # 📊 LedgerApp - Bank Transaction Tracker

 Hello there!
 Welcome to my first capstone project.
-For our first capstone, we made an **Accounting Ledger Application**, where you can simply log all your deposits, payments, and view your transaction history all in one place!
+For our first capstone, we made an **Accounting Ledger App**, where you can simply log all your deposits, payments, and view your transaction history all in one place!

+If you have multiple accounts with different banks, this is your app to use!

 ---